Pat Badger

-Patrick John Badger, (born July 22, 1967, in Boston, Massachusetts) is a musician, singer, and songwriter, best known as the bass guitarist in the band Extreme.
+Patrick John Badger (born July 22, 1967) is a musician, singer, and songwriter, best known as the bass guitarist in the band Extreme.

-He has also performed in groups like Daemon, In The Pink, Super Trans Atlantic, Tribe of Judah, and The Dark Desert Eagels.
+He has also performed in groups such as Tribe of Judah and Dark Desert Eagles.

 Early life

-Badger was born in Massachusetts to Al Badger and Lily Badger (née Aguilar).
+Badger was born in Boston, Massachusetts to Al Badger and Lily Badger (née Aguilar).
 He is of Irish and Honduran descent.

 Music

 He sang backing vocals on both Dweezil Zappa's album Confessions and the Danger Danger album, Screw It!, along with his Extreme bandmates Gary Cherone and Nuno Bettencourt.
 He has also sung back-up on a live version of the Van Halen song, "When It's Love" on Sammy Hagar's live album, Live: Hallelujah, on which Cherone sang co-lead vocals with Hagar.